- Course Descriptions

 Can I actually accomplish desktop publishing tasks using a word processor?

 While the CAB program has a variety of desktop publishing courses and certificate/degree options for those wanting to work in that capacity, if you are working in an environment or have personal needs that require a "published" looking document from time to time you may want to check out the desktop publishing features in the Word software of Microsoft Office.
-CAB 225 Word Processing Publishing and Web Design will teach you the basic desktop publishing features of the word processing software.
+CAB 225 Advanced Word Processing and Publishing will teach you the basic desktop publishing features of the word processing software.
 With these tools, newsletters, flyers, business cards, brochures, etc. can be developed.

 Should I take CAB 104 before or after CAB 125?